-Learn the basics about inflammation, what it means for your health, common inflammation causes, and ways to lower inflammation today.
+In this post, I answer what is inflammation, what inflammation means for your health, highlight common inflammation causes, and share evidence-based ways to lower inflammation.

 What Is Inflammation?